Brandt's hedgehog: Description

 The first and only study of the Brandt's hedgehog histological skin characteristics found three layers of skin the epidermis, dermis and hypodermis; while previous studies of other hedgehogs sited only two.

 Habitat

 Brandt's hedgehog prefers arid desert areas and mountains.
 It often uses natural shelter, although it is still capable of digging dens when absolutely needed.
 It hibernates during colder weather.

-Subspecies

-There are multiple subspecies of Brandt's hedgehog: